memgraph/docs/docs/how-to-guides/streams/pulsar/connect-to-stream-from-lab.md

 You cannot edit a started stream.
 You can only create a new stream with the changes you want to implement.

-You can only change the transformation module and [the stream offset](/how-to-guides/streams/kafka/kafka-streams#how-to-change-the-stream-offset).
+You can only change the transformation module the stream is using.